ColleagueRiley/RGFW/README.md

 ## PortableGL
 `examples/PortableGL` is an example that shows how you'd use RGFW with `portablegl.h`.

+## first person camera
+`examples/first-person-camera` is an example that shows how you'd make a game with a first person camera with RGFW

 ## a very simple example
 ```c
 #define RGFW_IMPLEMENTATION